Tunis: Suburbs

 After World War II, suburbs began to rapidly spring up on the outskirts of Tunis.
 These form a large percentage of the population of the Tunis metropolitan area.
 It grew from 27% of the total population in 1956, to 37% in 1975 and 50% in 2006.

 Climate

-Tunis has a hot-summer Mediterranean climate (Köppen climate classification Csa), characterized by hot and dry, prolonged summers and mild winters with moderate rainfall.
+Tunis has a hot semi-arid climate (Köppen climate classification BSh) bordering a hot-summer Mediterranean climate (Csa), characterized by hot and dry, prolonged summers and mild winters with moderate rainfall.
 The local climate is also affected somewhat by the latitude of the city, the moderating influence of the Mediterranean sea, and the terrain of the hills.